sklink/atom-sonic-pi/README.md

  Key Binding  | Action                         | Description
 --------------|--------------------------------|-----------------
- `ctrl-r`     | `atom-sonic:play-file`         | Sends content of the currently open buffer to Sonic Pi for instant playback `f5`         | `atom-sonic:save-and-play-file`| Sends content of the currently open buffer to Sonic Pi for instant playback `ctrl-alt-r` | `atom-sonic:play-selection`    | Sends currently selected text to Sonic Pi for instant playback `ctrl-s`     | `atom-sonic:stop`              | Tells Sonic Pi to stop all playback
+ `ctrl-r`     | `atom-sonic:play-file`         | Sends content of the currently open buffer to Sonic Pi for instant playback.
+ `f5`         | `atom-sonic:save-and-play-file`| Saves the file and tells Sonic Pi to play the file.
+Allows for playback of large buffers.
+ `ctrl-alt-r` | `atom-sonic:play-selection`    | Sends currently selected text to Sonic Pi for instant playback.
+ `ctrl-s`     | `atom-sonic:stop`              | Tells Sonic Pi to stop all playback.